 Studio-based apprenticeship is a form of person-to-person training that places work above theory and emphasizes intimacy and immersion.
 In the West, people commonly associate the history of apprenticeship with craft and trade practices in Europe during the Middle Ages, but traditions of lineage-learning have endured for centuries around the world.
 Apprenticeship continues today as a means of passing down knowledge from generation to generation and as a way for aspiring artisans to build professional communities and prepare for careers as studio artists.

 Pedagogy in craft disciplines has changed dramatically in the last century because of technological advances and the rise of a modern education industry.
 In this context, apprenticeship offers an alternative to academic educational structures through one-on-one relationships in an established studio.
 Apprentices learn by participating in the daily lives of their mentor, learning their skills, and being exposed to their values.
-Operating at the intersection of folk culture and professional development, apprenticeships contribute to the preservation of intangible cultural heritage and the advancement of individuals.
+Apprenticeships contribute to the preservation of cultural heritage and the professional advancement of studio potters.

-The Grants for Apprenticeships program offers annual grants of up to $10,000 to support apprenticeships in studio pottery.
-Both apprentices and their mentor-potters may apply, one as applicant and the other as co-applicant; both parties must be legal residents of the United States and eighteen years or older.
+The Grants for Apprenticeships Program offers annual grants of up to $10,000 to support apprenticeships in studio pottery.
+Arrangements for the apprenticeship should be in place at the time of application and apprentices and their mentor-potters apply jointly in one application.
+Both parties must be legal residents of the United States, and eighteen years or older.
 Apprentices cannot be enrolled in any institution of higher learning during their proposed apprenticeship period.
 The apprenticeship must occur in the United States.
-Women and people of color are strongly encouraged to apply.
-The application period opens April 1 and closes June 1 of every year, with notification of award by July 1 for apprenticeships beginning within one year of notification (before July 1 of the following year).
+The application period opens May 1 and closes June 1 of every year, with notification of award by July 1 for apprenticeships beginning within the calendar year. ** The 2020 deadlines have been moved due to the pandemic.
+The 2020 application period will open October 1 and close November 1, 2020.

 Answers to Frequently Asked Questions